 Engineering Education Australia's Virtual Workshops

 A Virtual Workshop is a structured live online classroom style delivery method for training and professional development.
 For the optimal online learning experience, Virtual Workshops are interactive and use tools such as break out rooms for discussions, activities based on practical case studies and two-way communication.

-Please note: This workshop will be delivered over two 9.00am - 1.00pm sessions on 19 - 22 July 2021.
+Please note: This workshop will be delivered over 4 x 8:30am - 1:00pm AEST sessions on 3rd - 6th August 2021.
 To ensure the optimal learning experience, capacity is strictly limited to 18 participants - register early to avoid disappointment.

 - Non Members: